-Flood is the producer for the critically acclaimed and most-watched NFL studio show Football Night In America.
+Flood is the producer for the critically acclaimed NFL studio show Football Night in America, which is the most-watched studio show in sports.
 A former college hockey captain, Flood is regarded as one of the most influential figures in the sport of hockey in the U.S. and is credited for creating the “Inside the Glass” analyst position.
-As executive producer, he also oversees production for NBC Sports and NBCSN’s coverage of Horse Racing, IndyCar, Formula One, Tour de France, French Open, Premier League, among others, and coming in 2015, NASCAR.
+As executive producer, he also oversees production for NBC Sports and NBCSN’s coverage of Horse Racing, NASCAR, IndyCar, Formula One, Boxing, Tour de France, French Open, Premier League among others.

-Sam Flood served as the daytime producer at the 2014 Olympic Winter Games in Sochi, his 11th Olympics assignment with NBC.
-Flood was NBC’s daytime producer at the London Olympic Games in 2012.
-One of the many Olympic researchers who moved on to successful roles in the world of sports and entertainment, Flood joined NBC Sports in 1986 as an Olympic researcher for the 1988 Summer Olympics in Seoul, Korea.
-He produced Olympic track and field during the 1996 Atlanta Games, 2000 Sydney Games, 2004 Athens Games and 2008 Beijing Games and produced the daytime studio show at the 2010 Vancouver Games.
+Flood served as the daytime producer at the 2014 Olympic Winter Games in Sochi, his 11th Olympics assignment with NBC.
+One of the many Olympic researchers who moved on to successful roles in the world of sports and entertainment, Flood joined NBC Sports in 1986 as an Olympic researcher for the 1988 Summer Olympics in Seoul, Korea, for which he won a writing Emmy.

-Before becoming a researcher for the 1988 Summer Olympics for NBC Sports, Flood was a writer for Turner Sports during the network’s coverage of the 1986 Goodwill Games in Moscow, Russia, and an associate producer for CNN Sports Tonight concurrently.
-In 1988, Flood also helped create and produce CNBC’s Sports Business, which aired through 1990.
+Before becoming a researcher for the 1988 Summer Olympics for NBC Sports, Flood was a writer/researcher for Turner Sports during the network’s coverage of the 1986 Goodwill Games in Moscow, Russia, and an associate producer for CNN Sports Tonight concurrently.

 Flood graduated from Williams College in 1983, where he earned a bachelor’s degree in history.
 A native of Dedham, Mass., he and his wife, Jane, reside in Ridgewood, N.J., with their two children, Eliza and Sam, Jr.